Click here to see a repertoire list

 Biography

-Robert has recorded two solo CDs of music from Latin America, Gracias a la Vida and Aquarela Do Brasil, which have received national radio play and taken him to many international tour destinations.
-He also recorded and co-produced the album Sonho Meu with his Brazilian quintet, Beira Mar Brasil, which performed regularly in the Twin Cities from 1996 (then under the name "Mocotó Brasil") to 2005, during which time the group was invited to esteemed local venues like the Ordway Center for the Performing Arts, the Walker Art Center, and the First Avenue Main Stage, opening for Eddie Palmieri, along the way earning a nomination for Best Latin Band in Minnesota in 1998.
+Robert has recorded two other solo CDs of music from Latin America, Gracias a la Vida and Aquarela Do Brasil, which have received national radio play and taken him to many international tour destinations.
+He also recorded and co-produced the album Sonho Meu with his Brazilian group, Beira Mar Brasil, which performed regularly in the Twin Cities from 1996 (then under the name "Mocotó Brasil") to 2005, during which time the group was invited to esteemed local venues like the Ordway Center for the Performing Arts, the Walker Art Center, and the First Avenue Main Stage, opening for Eddie Palmieri, along the way earning a nomination for Best Latin Band in Minnesota in 1998.
 The only chance you get to see Beira Mar Brasil these days is when Robert hosts the Brazilian Carnival Celebration each year, usually in February.
-This event, which features Brazilian guests that Robert flies in especially for this occasion, professional Samba dancers, authentic Brazilian masks, and Brazilian food and drinks, is a must-see for any World Music aficionados.
+This event, which features Brazilian guests that Robert flies in especially for this occasion, professional Samba dancers, authentic Brazilian masks, face painting, magic shows, and Brazilian food and drinks, is a must-see for any World Music aficionados.

 With other ensembles or as a solo performer Robert has performed locally at venues like Orchestra Hall and the Fitzgerald Theatre, but most recently has performed a handful of shows in front of a packed house at the Dakota Jazz Club with his World Music ensemble "the Robert Everest Expedition."
 Among Robert’s international performance venues are the Ono Galerie in Bern, Switzerland, Bar Tempo in Madrid, Spain, The Golden View in Florence, Italy, and Birdland in Budapest, Hungary.
 His extensive Brazilian repertoire truly came full circle when he was invited to perform in the birthplace of Bossa Nova - Ipanema, Rio De Janeiro - at the prestigious Vinicius Piano Bar.